Root Canal Cover-up...EXPOSED!

 Since the research of Dr. Price is so incredibly important and so incredibly different from other dental and medical research results, and since what it suggests should have such far-reaching implications on how dentistry and medicine is practiced, HAS ANYBODY ELSE ATTEMPTED TO DUPLICATE AND PUBLISH HIS EXPERIMENTS?

 Keep in mind that Price did his experiments a hundred or so years ago and by today's standards his experiments were very simple and inexpensive.
-We would actually have to call them "crude".
-That is not to say that were not very good, however.
+We would actually have to call them "primative and crude".
+That is not to say they were not very good, however.
 In fact, if he really did get the clear significant results that are claimed, then we would have to call his work all the more brilliant because of its simplicity!
 The simpler an experiment is, the less opportunity there is to misinterpret the results.

 HOWEVER !.... and here's where I get uncomfortable with the whole thing... the claimed results are so staggeringly important for dentistry and medicine that anybody duplicating and publishing similar results would have to get the NOBEL PRIZE for so important a contribution to medical science.